 He received his BSc from Concordia University, MBA from Queen's University (both in Canada) and is currently completing his MSc at Johns Hopkins University.

-Mark Cooper, Of Counsel, Faber Daeufer & Itrato PC
+Mark Cooper, Principal, Faber Daeufer & Itrato PC

 Mark is an accomplished and versatile corporate and transactional attorney in the life sciences industry with over 25 years of experience.
 Mark has extensive experience advising, structuring, drafting and negotiating strategic transactions (research, development and commercialization) at all stages of the product lifecycle, most recently at Faber Daeufer & Itrato PC and before, in-house at Pfizer.